 No. Under ASC 825-10-25-2, the election to measure an eligible financial instrument using the fair value option (FVO) is irrevocable unless a new election date occurs as discussed in ASC 825-10-25-4.
 Adoption of a new accounting standard is not considered a new election date.
-Accordingly, it would not be appropriate for an entity to "unelect" the FVO and elect the measurement alternative for an equity investment without a readily determinable fair value upon adoption of ASU 2016-01.
-The FVO election is irrevocable and the ASU did not supersede that provision.
+Accordingly, it would not be appropriate for an entity to "unelect" the FVO and elect the measurement alternative for an equity investment without a readily determinable fair value upon adoption of a new accounting standard.